Lea Michele: Product endorsements

-In 2007, along with her Spring Awakening co-stars, Michele was featured in a Gap Inc. marketing campaign.
-The campaign included magazine advertisement spreads and billboards in Times Square.
-In 2010, Michele became a spokesmodel for beauty company Dove, performing the song "My Favorite Things" from The Sound of Music in television commercials for the brand.
-The following year, she appeared in a Super Bowl commercial for Chevrolet, along with most of her Glee co-stars.
+In 2007, Michele and her Spring Awakening co-stars were featured in a Gap Inc. marketing campaign including magazine advertisements and billboards in Times Square in Manhattan.
+In 2010, Michele became a spokesmodel for beauty company Dove, performing the song "My Favorite Things" from The Sound of Music in Dove television commercials.
+In 2011, she appeared in a Super Bowl XLV commercial for Chevrolet, along with most of her Glee co-stars.
 She performed the song "See the USA in Your Chevrolet" as Rachel Berry.
-Also in 2011, Michele became a spokesperson for a Nike workout application.
-In September 2011, she appeared in commercials for the HP TouchPad.
+Also in 2011, she was the spokesperson for Nike's Training Club app.
+In September 2011, she appeared in commercials for Hewlett-Packard's HP TouchPad.

-In January 2012, Candie's announced that Michele would be the spokesmodel for their brand, taking over from Vanessa Hudgens who was the face of the brand for the previous year.
+In January 2012, Candie's announced that Michele would be the spokesmodel for their brand, taking over from Vanessa Hudgens who was the face of the brand in 2011.
 In September 2012, it was revealed that Michele had signed an estimated $1 million deal to be a spokesperson for L'Oréal Paris.
-She has appeared in magazine spreads and television commercials promoting their products.
+She has appeared in magazine ads and television commercials promoting their products.
 In September 2015, Pixelberry Studios announced their collaboration with Michele, launching High School Story with Lea Michele, a celebrity takeover update of their popular app.
-In December 2018 Michele teamed with Old Navy and Lyft to announce free car sharing to stores for holidays.
-In February 2019, Michele appeared in a commercial for ZOLA, a wedding planning website.
+In December 2018 she and Old Navy and Lyft teamed to announce free car sharing to stores for holidays.
+In February 2019, she appeared in a commercial for Zola, a wedding website.

-Michele had a partnership with meal kit delivery service HelloFresh until June 2, 2020, when the company announced they had ended their partnership with her as a result of a controversy surrounding accusations of bullying against Michele.
+Michele had a partnership with HelloFresh, a meal kit delivery service, until June 2, 2020.
+The company announced they had ended their partnership with her as a result of a controversy surrounding accusations of bullying against Michele.

 Personal life

+Relationships

 Michele began working with actor Cory Monteith in 2008, when they were cast as love interests on Glee.
 In February 2012, the media reported that they had begun dating.
 They remained together until his death in July 2013.

-On April 28, 2018, Michele announced her engagement to businessman Zandy Reich.
-They were married on March 9, 2019, in Napa, California.
-On May 2, 2020, Michele announced that she and Reich were expecting their first child.
-Michele gave birth to a son on August 20, 2020.
+Michele and businessman Zandy Reich married on March 9, 2019 in Napa, California.
+They have two children: a son, born in August 2020 and a daughter, born in August 2024.

+Health

-In September 2019, Michele revealed she had polycystic ovary syndrome (PCOS).
-She was diagnosed around the age of 30, having struggled with symptoms such as weight gain and acne since the end of Glee.
+In September 2019, Michele revealed that she had polycystic ovary syndrome (PCOS).
+She was diagnosed around the age of 30, having struggled with symptoms including weight gain and acne since the end of Glee.